-However, as time progressed, Facebook advanced far more than just a social media app creating sections for sales and marketing products as well as offering various services to people who are in need of it.
+As time progressed, the online social app Facebook have advanced far more than just a social media app to an app where you can carry out sales activities, market products and offer various services to people who are in need of it.

-Another amazing thing about Facebook is that it is a free app because of the various ads and paid promotions from over 65 million companies using Facebook.
+Another amazing thing about Facebook is that it is absolutely free to register on because of the various ads and paid promotions from over 65 million companies using it.

-Initial survey shows that 83% of job seekers uses Facebook while 36% uses LinkedIn, 40% uses Twitter and 37% uses Google+.
+Initial survey reveals that 83% of job seekers uses Facebook, 36% uses LinkedIn, 40% uses Twitter and 37% uses Google+.

-Recent survey from Jobvite proves that 94% recruiters use LinkedIn, 65% uses Facebook, 55% use Twitter and 18% use Google+.
+Recent survey from Jobvite proves that 94% of recruiters use LinkedIn, 65% use Facebook, 55% use Twitter and 18% use Google+.

 Job search pages or groups can now be accessible.

 Further reading: The 5 Best Job-Search Apps to Find Your Dream Job in 2022